No two ponds are the same and water parameters will fluctuate. Fish stock numbers, feeding rates and filtration systems all factor in these changes.

 Sterlet are considered only to dwell in freshwater in the wild.

-So let’s say Sterlets are primarily freshwater fish.
+Let’s say Sterlets are primarily freshwater fish.

-So a salt bath is fine, but a lower Salt content would be better for Sterlets.
+A salt bath is fine, but a lower Salt content would be better for Sterlets.

 2oz or 56grams of salt per gallon of water for Sturgeon, for approx. 20mins.